StormGaming/H1.I.M.E/INSTRUCTIONS - README.txt

 H1.I.M.E is pretty straightforward and simple but the most important thing to mention is:
 This software is setup to use the driver "EQMOD.Telescope".
 It will be possible to modify the code to use your driver if necessary but otherwise you're out of luck.

+Also please note, please do not modify any of the other code.

 -Installation-